 The event takes place from 22 June to 3 August, with fireworks shows taking place every Friday night at 10 p.m.
 One of the best places to watch is from a boat on the Saint Lawrence River, but they can also be seen from many other points in the Montreal area including the Jacques Cartier Bridge and Longueuil.

 These are just four of the top reasons that Montreal is so much fun to visit in the summertime.
 Why not start planning your summer getaway?
-And if you plan on bringing back a Harley-Davidson Motorcycle here is the Canadian Customs Border Information
+And you might want to checkout our What To Eat In Montreal and 3 Weekend Romantic Things to Do in Montreal

 About the Author: Sharon Walters is a freelance writer and blogger from New York State.
 Montreal is her favorite city in Canada and she loves the romantic French vibe.